Immigration to Canada: Illegal migration

 While it is impossible to determine, it is generally accepted that there are tens of thousands of illegal immigrants living in Canada.
 There were 2,560 removal orders issued against illegal immigrants in 2018, according to a report by the Immigration and Refugee Board of Canada.
-Immigration to Canada is freely permitted both temporarily and permanently thanks to a strong immigration system.
-Yet because it can take a while and be difficult, some people choose to use unlawful measures to remain in the nation.
+An internal audit report surfaced in 2023 from the Canada Border Security Agency (CBSA) revealing that nearly half of the flagged foreign nationals with serious offences including war crimes, espionage and terrorism were allowed to gain residency in Canada from 2014 to 2019.
+Immigration officials granted residency for 46% of over 7,000 cases where the CBSA recommended against entry.
+The audit evaluated the Immigration National Security Screening Program, which is responsible for preventing inadmissible individuals from entering or staying in the country.

 Settlement workers

 Settlement workers help immigrants into Canada understand their rights and responsibilities and find the programs and services they need to integrate with the new culture and the prospects of a livelihood.
 They motivate organizations to hire immigrants and support immigration through recruiting new members/ employees.
 They work with government agencies, school boards, libraries and other community organizations with networks of resources.
 These working relationships also help to provide families with the tools necessary to manage the changing identities of new immigrant families to Canada.
 Non-profit organizations such as Mennonite New Life Centre of Toronto were founded as early as 1983 to help with immigrant settlement.